gardener/gardener/docs/concepts/controller-manager.md

 The namespace name can either be specified explicitly in `.spec.namespace` (must be prefixed with `garden-`) or it will be determined by the controller.
 If `.spec.namespace` is set, it tries to create it.
 If it already exists, it tries to adopt it.
 This will only succeed if the `Namespace` was previously labeled with `gardener.cloud/role=project` and `project.gardener.cloud/name=<project-name>`.
-This is to prevent that end-users can adopt arbitrary namespaces and escalate their privileges, e.g. the `kube-system` namespace.
+This is to prevent end-users from being able to adopt arbitrary namespaces and escalate their privileges, e.g. the `kube-system` namespace.

-After the namespace was created/adopted the controller creates several `ClusterRole`s and `ClusterRoleBinding`s that allow the project members to access related resources based on their roles.
+After the namespace was created/adopted, the controller creates several `ClusterRole`s and `ClusterRoleBinding`s that allow the project members to access related resources based on their roles.
 These RBAC resources are prefixed with `gardener.cloud:system:project{-member,-viewer}:<project-name>`.
-Gardener administrators and extension developers can define their own roles, see [this document](../extensions/project-roles.md) for more information.
+Gardener administrators and extension developers can define their own roles.
+For more information, see [Extending Project Roles](../extensions/project-roles.md) for more information.

 In addition, operators can configure the Project controller to maintain a default [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) for project namespaces.
 Quotas can especially limit the creation of user facing resources, e.g. `Shoots`, `SecretBindings`, `Secrets` and thus protect the Garden cluster from massive resource exhaustion but also enable operators to align quotas with respective enterprise policies.

 > :warning: **Gardener itself is not exempted from configured quotas**.
 For example, Gardener creates `Secrets` for every shoot cluster in the project namespace and at the same time increases the available quota count.
 Please mind this additional resource consumption.

-The controller configuration provides a template section `controllers.project.quotas` where such a ResourceQuota (see example below) can be deposited.
+The controller configuration provides a template section `controllers.project.quotas` where such a ResourceQuota (see the example below) can be deposited.

 ```yaml
 controllers: